nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Wi-Fi networks are highly susceptible to **eavesdropping, spoofing, and brute-force attacks**.
 I recommend a layered defense — strong encryption (WPA3), disabling WPS, monitoring for rogue devices, and isolating guest traffic using VLANs.”

----

-✅ Ready for **Q20: What Are the Roles of SSL/TLS in Network Security?**
-This is critical for web app security, email, VPNs, and secure API communication.

-Great!
-Let’s move into one of the **core pillars of internet security** with this advanced explanation:

----

 ### ❓ **Q20.
 What Are the Roles of SSL/TLS in Network Security?**